borkdude/clojure-overstapservice/Alternatief.md

 > "It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures."

 Object orientation forces you to continually re-invent the wheel, because it requires you to put your data into classes.
 Instead, with Clojure you can use the same limited set of data structures for all your use cases.
-Moreover, each new class is a language in itself: you have to learn its methods first in order to access the data structures that are lurking behind.
+Moreover, each new class in OO is a language in itself: you have to learn its methods first in order to access the data structures that are lurking behind.
 Also, because maps in Clojure are immutable, you don't not have to worry about side effects.

 Here's a small example.
 In [Ring](https://github.com/ring-clojure), a library for writing web applications, a handler is nothing other than a function that expects a hashmap (the request), and returns a hashmap (the response):